pnminh/aws-solutions-architect-associate-notes-SAAC03/computing/EC2.md

   - require public IP(need public subnet-internet gateway)
   - create EIP from AWS public IP pool
   - public DNS: ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com(xxx-xxx-xxx-xxx public IP)
+  - EIP: term for public IP
+## ENI
+- primary ENI(elastic network interface) is not detachable
+- secondary one can be detached and attached to a different instance